The Community Bank Deposit Program

 Applicants must either be chartered by the Department or, if federally chartered, have its principal office (for this purpose meaning main or head office) in New York State.

-Banks receiving CDP deposits will be required to collateralize all such deposits consistent with existing laws and the Comptroller’s guidelines.
+Banks receiving CBDP deposits will be required to collateralize all such deposits consistent with existing laws and the Comptroller’s guidelines.

 The Department will evaluate all applications submitted and will provide its recommendation to the Comptroller.
-It is expected that a bank’s eligibility under the CDP will automatically terminate 15 months after the end of the fiscal year for which the institution’s lending data was submitted.
-Institutions should, on their own initiative, arrange to submit data in advance of any such scheduled termination in order to allow for the uninterrupted continuation of their eligibility under the CDP.
+It is expected that a bank’s eligibility under the CBDP will automatically terminate 12 months after the end of the fiscal year for which the institution’s lending data was submitted.
+The Department will provide a CBDP participating bank with an application for renewal of CBDP deposits at least 90 days before the deposits mature.

 Approval Process